quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 ---

 ## Deploy with Terraform

-Using Terraform, you will deploy a simple guestbook application, which is backed by AWS DynamoDB Table, for persistent storage.
+Using Terraform, you will deploy a simple guestbook application backed by AWS DynamoDB Table.
 The terraform configuration file will use both the Layer0 and AWS Terraform providers, to deploy the guestbook application and provision a new DynamoDB Table.

 ## Part 1: Clone the Layer0 examples repository

 Run this command to clone the `quintilesims/layer0-examples` repository.
 Once you have cloned the repository, navigate to `.terraform-beyond-layer0/example-1` folder for the rest of this example.

 `git clone https://github.com/quintilesims/layer0-examples.git`

 ## Part 2: Terraform Plan

 !!!
 Note
-	As we're using modules in our Terraform configuration we need to run `terraform get` before performing other terraform operations.
-Running get will download the modules to your local folder named `.terraform`.
+	As we're using modules in our Terraform configuration, we need to run `terraform get` command before performing other terraform operations.
+Running `terraform get` will download the modules to your local folder named `.terraform`.
 See here for more information on [terraform get](https://www.terraform.io/docs/commands/get.html).

 	`terraform get`

+	Get: file:///Users/<username>/go/src/github.com/quintilesims/layer0-examples/terraform-beyond-layer0/example-1/modules/guestbook_service

 Before deploying, we can run the following command to see what changes Terraform will make to your infrastructure should you go ahead and apply.
 If you had any errors in your layer0.tf file, running `terraform plan` would output those errors so that you can address them.
 Also, Terraform will prompt you for configuration values that it does not have.

-`terraform plan`

 !!!
 Tip
 	There are a few ways to configure Terraform so that you don't have to keep entering these values every time you run a Terraform command (editing the `terraform.tfvars` file, or exporting environment variables like `TF_VAR_endpoint` and `TF_VAR_token`, for example).
 See the [Terraform Docs](https://www.terraform.io/docs/configuration/variables.html) for more.

+`terraform plan`

 ```
 var.endpoint